mettle/sendportal-docs/campaigns.md

 #### From Email

 This is what your mail recipients will see as the "from" address.
-This should be an address that you have ownership of and must match the settings for the selected Email Service.
+This should be an address that you have ownership of and must match the settings for the selected email service.

 #### Template (optional)